Mike Witt: Draft and minor leagues

-Professional career
+California Angels (1981–1990)

 At 20 years of age, Witt made his major league debut with the California Angels on April 11, 1981.
 He went 8-9 with a 3.28 ERA his rookie season, which was shortened by the Major League Baseball strike.
 He stumbled in his third season, finishing 7-14 with a 4.91 ERA, and was sent to play for the Tiburones de La Guaira of the Venezuelan League, where he won seven of eight decisions.

 Possessing a great curveball as well as a good fastball, Witt's breakout season came in 1984, when he went 15–11 for the Angels.
 On July 23 of that year, he struck out 16 Seattle Mariners during a complete game five-hitter; but the highlight of the year came on the final day of the season, September 30, when he pitched the 11th perfect game in baseball history against the Texas Rangers at Arlington Stadium.
 He struck out 10 and needed just 94 pitches to complete the gem.
 Witt's perfect game is, as of 2020, one of five no-hitters pitched on the final day of a Major League Baseball regular season.

 From 1984 to 1987, Witt led the Angels every year in wins, strikeouts, innings pitched, and complete games.
 His best season was 1986, when he was named team Most Valuable Player after compiling 18 wins and a 2.84 earned run average, finishing third behind Roger Clemens and Teddy Higuera for the American League Cy Young Award, and guiding the Angels to within one strike of the World Series.

 In the middle of the 1987 season, however, Witt suddenly lost his overpowering stuff and saw his strikeout numbers decline significantly.
 He did manage to combine with starter Mark Langston to pitch a no-hitter on April 11, 1990, against Seattle, pitching the last two innings.
-Combined with his perfect game this makes him the only pitcher to throw a complete game no-hitter and also appear in relief for a combined no-hitter.
+Combined with his perfect game, this makes him the only pitcher to pitch in relief in a no-hitter, while also pitching a full no-hitter.

+New York Yankees (1990–1991, 1993)

-Witt was traded to the New York Yankees on May 11, 1990, for Dave Winfield, but suffered his first career injury on his fifth start.
+On May 11, 1990, Witt was traded to the New York Yankees in exchange for Dave Winfield, but suffered his first career injury on his fifth start.
 He was re-signed by the Yankees to an $8 million, 3-year contract, but missed most of the 1991 and 1992 seasons while recovering from Tommy John surgery, and he won no more than five games before retiring in 1993.